KevinJay/awesome-smart-contract/README.md

 * [Slock.it](https://github.com/slockit/smart-contract) - DAO and Universal Sharing Network (USN) to rent, sell, and share objects on-demand without middlemen. [:page_facing_up:](https://download.slock.it/public/DAO/WhitePaper.pdf "White Paper")

-* [ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet) - Allows multiple parties to agree on transactions before execution.
-* [ConsenSys/StandardBounties](https://github.com/ConsenSys/StandardBounties) - A set of standard contracts to be used as interfaces for any kind of bounty, either qualitative or quantitative in nature.
-* [ConsenSys/Tokens](https://github.com/ConsenSys/Tokens) - Solidity smart contract code to issue simple, standards-compliant tokens on Ethereum.
-It can be used to create any form of asset, currency, coin, hours, usage tokens, vunk, etc.
 * [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) - A framework to build secure smart contracts on Ethereum. [:closed_lock_with_key:](https://github.com/OpenZeppelin/zeppelin-solidity/tree/master/audit "Security Audits")
 * [Solidity Standard Library](https://github.com/ethereum/solidity/tree/develop/std) - A proof-of-concept standard library that is included with Solidity itself.